View Categories

 • It also ordered that no shop for sale of liquor should be visible from the National and State highways and noted that the visibility is the first temptation.

-• Neither should they be directly accessible from the highways nor should they be situated within a distance of 500 metres from the outer edge of the highways or service lanes.
+• Liquor outlets should not be directly accessible from highways or located within 500 meters from the outer edge of highways or service lanes.

-• It gave the Chief Secretaries and the State police chiefs a month’s time to chalk out a plan for enforcement of the judgment.
+• Chief Secretaries and State police chiefs were given one month to develop a plan for enforcing the judgment.

-• India being a signatory to the Brasilia Declaration on Road Safety,it is imperative that policy guidelines are framed to control road accidents.
-Also, the excise policies of Indian states and UTs should be amended to conform to the spirit of 47 & Art.
+• Also, the excise policies of Indian states and UTs should be amended to conform to the spirit of 47 & Art.
 21 of the Constitution of India.

 Supreme Court’s Rationale Behind the Liquor Ban